djangocon/2019.djangocon.eu/hugo_site/content/grants.md

 weight: 45
 ---

+# 🚫 The application window has closed 🚫

+We have noted that some talk proposals mentioned a need for grant support but have not put in an application before the deadline.
+We will address this directly to people who have submitted a talk before the CfP deadline.

 # Opportunity Grants

 DjangoCon Europe 2019 offers grants to attendees and speakers, so that those who might otherwise not be able to attend won't hesitate to participate.
 Some expenses for the conference attendance (which could include travel, hotel, registration etc) will be covered for opportunity grant recipients.